-- If you’re planning to follow the migration of the wildebeest from Serengeti national park to Maasai Mara Game Reserve, we can arrange for you mobile camps for accommodation and dinner to make your plan of viewing the migration of the wildebeest easy.
-So if you are thinking about a safari to East Africa I would strongly suggest that you do it with Gorilla Cousins Rwanda a well known Tour Company.
+If you’re planning to follow the migration of the wildebeest from Serengeti national park to Maasai Mara Game Reserve, mobile camps can be arranged for you for accommodation and dinner to make your plan of viewing the migration of the wildebeest easy.
+If you are planning a safari to East Africa, contact Jewel Safaris via our Email; firstname.lastname@example.org, and all your safari plans will be brought to life.